 DISCOVER THE SECRET OF TEACHING PEOPLE HOW TO TREAT YOU

-Do friends, family or colleagues use guilt or anger to get you to do something?
+Do clients, friends, family, team members, or colleagues use guilt or anger to get you to do something?
 Do you leave some conversations feeling exhausted?
 Do you complain about the same people in your life over and over?
 Are you baffled about the way people respond (or don’t)?

 Are you totally confused about why people treat you a certain way?
 Consider this; you teach people how to treat you.

 Learning and embracing this simple concept can be life-changing.
 You will start to feel much happier with your interactions.
 By intentionally teaching others how to treat you, you get to start experiencing more interactions that feel better and are, on the whole, more productive.
 People will treat you how you allow them to.

 Whether you know it or not, you are teaching people how to treat you.
 Your actions, responses, and feedback are all giving them boundaries, and opportunities.
 Just as they give you the same opportunities and boundaries.
 You are in charge of teaching people how to treat you.
 If you don’t do this with intention, you will often be left feeling like you don’t understand other people’s behavior.
 If you allow certain behaviors, good or bad, the people around you learn what is okay and acceptable and what is not allowed and unappreciated.